WebFreak001/dub-docs-v2/docs/dub-reference/buildtypes.md

 ## Default Examples

-These are the default build type definitions (you can simply copy these into your [recipe](../dub-guide/recipe.md) file to override them):
+These are the default build type definitions. (you can simply copy these into your [recipe](../dub-guide/recipe.md) file to override them)

+The default build types usually only override [buildOptions](./build_settings.md#buildoptions) and [dflags](./build_settings.md#dflags), but all other build settings are supported here too.

 === "dub.sdl"